twbs/blog/_posts/2012-04-19-bootstrap-jshint-and-recess.md

 }
 {% endhighlight %}

 We hope this will make it a little easier for those looking to contribute to Bootstrap, and lessen the pain around pull requests with divergent styles.
-If you haven't played with JSHint, you should definitely take a moment to <a href="https://jshint.com/">check it out right now</a>!
+If you haven't played with JSHint, you should definitely take a moment to [check it out right now](https://jshint.com/)!

 ### [Recess](http://twitter.github.io/recess/)